How do I know if my organization is qualified for funding from the Hearst Foundations?

 If I have received a grant, when can I reapply?

 Grantee organizations must wait a minimum of three years from their grant award date before the Foundations will consider another request.

 If I have been declined for a grant, when can I reapply?

 Declined organizations must wait one year from the date of their notice of decline before the Foundations will consider another request.

 If I am part of a large institution, how do I apply?

-Proposals from institutions with more than one department (e.g. universities, medical centers, etc.) should be coordinated through the central development office.
+Proposals from institutions with multiple departments (e.g. universities, medical centers, etc.) should be coordinated through the institutions’ central development offices.